alcibiadesc/GoFire/README.md

   * español, english, français, deutsche, português, русский and polskie.
 * Add savings and see their profits.
 * Some charts.
-* Sign-In with google account
+* Sign-In and save data with google account
 * Add a goal and see how close you are to achieving it
 * Add, edit, hightligth and remove a category
   * Add and delete savings inside that category